 - Trillions of dollars in your bank account

-- Appearing on a 30-foot screen (i.e. a movie star on the theatre screen)
+- Appearing on a 30-foot screen (like a movie star on the theatre screen)

-- Millions of followers and fans who vibrate to your every move
+- Millions of followers and fans who hang on your every move

 - An endless list of credentials

-- Number of homes and cars you own
+- The number of homes and cars you own

-But there comes a point where you’re only doing things to fulfill insecurities.
-This is when things become a slippery slope.
+However, there’s a point when you’re only doing things to fulfill your insecurities, and that’s when things become a slippery slope.

-For example, destroying your health to go from ten million in your bank to one-hundred million.
-With the only end goal to add an extra zero to your bank account.
-Plus, to impress people you don’t even like.
+For instance, sacrificing your health to go from having ten million in the bank to one hundred million.
+The only goal is to add an extra zero to your bank account and impress people you don’t even like.
+It’s crazy!

 What happens at the end of our lives using the VCR fast-forward thought experiment?